 A contact window which is responsible for the interoperability work with the eCA and other subordinate CAs shall be established by the subordinate CA in accordance with CP regulations.

-Currently, ePKI has three Subordinate CAs, PublicCA, eTSCA and GTLSCA.
+Currently, ePKI has four Subordinate CAs, including PublicCA, eTSCA, CHT SMIME CA and GTLSCA.
 The subordinate CA certificates shall be disclosed in the external audit reports and management statements and registered in the Mozilla's and Microsoft's Common CA Database (CCADB).
 The first and the second-generation CA certificates of the PublicCA may be linked to the eCA's self-signed certificates that are still being used.
 The certificates of these mainly update the "Certificate Policies" extension field and certificate serial numbers, among other things.
 A few of CA certificates that can be used at the client-side but not disclosed in this CP shall be referred to the respository of the eCA website or the appendix of the external audit reports and management statements: